-The Prehealth Committee at UB assists students with putting together a comprehensive packet of letters of reference for admission to the professional health schools of medicine, dentistry, optometry, podiatry and chiropractic.
-We do not provide packets for application to graduate PA programs and veterinary programs as Committee letters are generally not used for these purposes.
+The Prehealth Committee at UB assists students with putting together a comprehensive packet of letters of reference for admission to the professional health schools of medicine, dentistry, optometry, and podiatry.
+We do not provide packets for application to graduate PA programs, veterinary, or chiropractic, as Committee letters are generally not used for these purposes.

-*SUNY Upstate Medical School Early Assurance candidates and UB Dental School Early Assurance candidates should apply to the Prehealth Committee for our spring cycle – deadline March 10.
+*SUNY Upstate Medical School Early Assurance candidates should apply to the Prehealth Committee for our spring cycle – deadline March 10.
 Students are encouraged to speak with a prehealth advisor regarding which deadline (March 10 or September 1) would be most appropriate for them.

 You are best advised to learn about the Committee early in your preparation and complete the Committee process while considering two important factors: the overall timeline of professional school admissions and when you are most competitive.